godot-rust/gdnative/CONTRIBUTING.md

 - Whenever applicable, add tests relevant to the fixed bug or new feature.

+- Use `cargo fmt` to format your code.

 ## Testing

 - run `cargo test --all` from the root of the repository.